This post is also available in: German

-- The data centers used – unless otherwise agreed or otherwise documented the data centers of Amazon Web Services (AWS) in the Frankfurt, Germany region – have extensive and modern fire alarm and extinguishing devices, climate and temperature controls, as well as measures for surge protection and uninterruptible power supply (UPS).
+- The data centers used – unless otherwise agreed or otherwise documented the data centers of IONOS and Amazon Web Services (AWS) in the Frankfurt, Germany region – have extensive and modern fire alarm and extinguishing devices, climate and temperature controls, as well as measures for surge protection and uninterruptible power supply (UPS).
 For more information, see the respective portals of IONOS and AWS on the subject of cloud security.

 - The commissioning of the productive systems provided, their configuration and the import of changes are carried out traceably and transparently via an automated deployment infrastructure (“infrastructure-as-code principle”).

 - Productive data is backed up hourly in incremental form and daily as a full backup.
-All backups are kept redundant and in encrypted form (AES256) over several devices and at least 3 separate facilities – unless otherwise agreed or otherwise documented, at least 2 facilities at IONOS and at least 3 facilities within the data centers of Amazon Web Services (AWS) in the Frankfurt, Germany region.
+All backups are kept redundant and in encrypted form (AES256) over several devices and multiple facilities – unless otherwise agreed or otherwise documented, at least 2 facilities at IONOS and at least 3 facilities within the data centers of Amazon Web Services (AWS) in the Frankfurt, Germany region.
 Technical access restrictions, automatic historization and deletion policies, as well as strict organizational requirements for handling backups are implemented.

 - Disaster recovery processes to restore data and processes for randomly checking the recoverability are defined.